 Used on Ford Zetec and other four cylinder engines with variable valve timing.
 It also supports Jaguar V8s with variable valve timing.
 Features a 36-1 crank trigger like many other Fords, but a five tooth cam wheel instead of a one tooth.
 Uses VR sensors on both, and supports full sequential operation and variable valve timing.
 Because of the nature of the VR sensor, it can trigger off either edge, depending on the wiring.
 Ignition input capture should be tried both ways and set to which one gives you the most stable signal.

-Note - the Ti-VCT system used on the Coyote motors is considered a subset of Generic Wheel with a special cam decoder instead of Zetec VCT mode.
+Note - the Ti-VCT system used on the Coyote motors is considered a subset of Toothed Wheel with a special cam decoder instead of Zetec VCT mode.
+See the Coyote example under Toothed Wheel.